zxexz/VCF-2-FHIR/README.md

 - VCF INFO.SVTYPE is present.
 (Structural variants are excluded).
 - VCF FORMAT.GT is null ('./.', '.|.', '.', etc).

-Variant observations:
-- Are reflections of the VCF.
+Variant observations are reflections of the VCF.
 No normalization (i.e. conversion into a canonical form) or liftover (i.e. conversion from one build to another) is performed.
-- Use a 1-based coordinate system, so that the variant position in the FHIR Genomics report is the same as VCF POS.
-- Male sex is assumed if not provided (e.g. for determining allelic state of chrX variants)
+Positions use a 1-based coordinate system, so that the variant position in the FHIR Genomics report is the same as VCF POS.
+Male sex is assumed if not provided (e.g. for determining allelic state of chrX variants)

+Sequence phase relationships are created where two heterozygous variants are in the same phase set (i.e. have the same value for FORMAT.PS) and have a phased genotype.
+In this case, the utility will create a sequence phase relationship observation with a relationship of 'Cis' or 'Trans'.
+For example, these two VCF rows are reflected in FHIR Genomics as having a 'Trans' relationship:
+- 6 18142205 .
+C T . . .
+GT:PS 1|0:18142205
+- 6 18142422 .
+A C . . .
+GT:PS 0|1:18142205

 ## Steps to run the converter on you local machine